tx-pts-dai/github-workflows/README.md

 Each workflow has its own dedicated documentation.
 For a detailed understanding, you should go through the code and understand each step and how they interact with each other.

 Most of the workflows do some "black magic", by getting values by default from your Github Environments, if set as `environment` input.

-### Terraform Deployment

-This workflow is responsible for deploying infrastructure using Terraform through dflook.
-For more information see [Terraform Deployment Documentation](docs/workflows/tf.md).

-#### Feature branches deployment

-A common use case is to have feature branches deployment to test changes before they reach the `main` branch.
-To achieve that you can use the `tf-feature` workflow.
-Remember to use the `tf-cleanup` workflow too once you're done with it so that Terraform can cleanup the dangling resources.

-### Docker Build and Push to ECR

-The `docker-build-push-ecr.yaml` builds a Docker image and pushes it to the Elastic Container Registry (ECR).
-It's triggered on a workflow_call event and accepts several inputs.
-For more information see [Docker build and push documentation](docs/workflows/docker-build-push.md).

-### Release

-This workflow handles the release process, including versioning and tagging.
-For more information see [Release Documentation](docs/workflows/gh-release.md).

-### Lambda Build Node

-This workflow is responsible for building the Lambda function using Node.js.
-For more information see [Lambda Build Node Documentation](docs/workflows/lambda-build-node.md).

 ## Development Guidelines